-Charts 2.4-2.7 (using data from Business start-ups and closures: VAT registrations and deregistrations 1994-2003 published by the Small Business Service of the Department for Trade and Industry) show start-ups and closures and the size of the business population in these classifications.
+Figures 2.3-2.6 (using data from Business start-ups and closures: VAT registrations and deregistrations 1994-2005 published by the Small Business Service of the Department for Trade and Industry) show start-ups and closures and the size of the business population in these classifications.
 Because businesses with turnover below the VAT threshold are not required to register, many of the smallest businesses are not included in these figures.
 The figures are also not restricted to businesses using domestically produced timber but include businesses wholly using imports.

-Figure 2.4 Total number of businesses and VAT registrations and deregistrations of businesses classified to SIC 020: Forestry and logging1
+Figure 2.3 Total number of businesses and VAT registrations and deregistrations of businesses classified to SIC 020: Forestry, logging and related services